hidny/CuboidSimplePhaseNetSearch/README.md

-Because this is really simple, it allowed me to look at cuboids of dimension up to 1x1x26, and

-only searching this type of net allowed me to find the 15 nets of area 106 that fold into 3 cuboids.
+Because this is really simple, it allowed me to look at cuboids of dimension up to 1x1x26, and allowed me to find the 15 nets of area 106 that fold into 3 cuboids.